 The top 10 thrift stores in Toronto

-Located not far from the Lansdowne subway station, this expansive Value Village location has everything a second-hand shopper might be looking for: furniture, a generous stock of men's, women's, and children's clothing and accessories to choose from, along with several other household fixings and décor.
-The clothing racks are cleanly organized and each type of garment is well-stocked and neatly divided for easy access.
-Their large change-room section has an employee on hand to monitor your fitting experience, making this Value Village a true gem.
+Located not far from the Lansdowne subway station, this expansive Value Village location has everything a second-hand shopper might be looking for: furniture, clothes for all genders and ages, accessories and home décor.
+Their large change-room section has an employee on hand to monitor your fitting experience.

 This Gerrard East second-hand store, run by the Yonge Street Mission, is doing more than its part to serve the surrounding community.
-Rather than acting as a place for undergrads to shop for used Levi's and vintage finds, Double Take is focused on providing clean, suitable clothing for struggling families in need of professional outfits for job interviews, wedding dresses, and an overall comfortable shopping experience that's within their price range.
-There's also a reasonable amount of parking to the side of the building for easy accessibility.
+It's focused on providing clean, suitable clothing for struggling families in need of professional outfits for job interviews, wedding dresses, and a comfortable shopping experience that's within their price range.

-Despite its small exterior, St. John's Thrift Store on the Danforth has a healthy selection of clothing, housewares, collectables, and other goodies for Toronto's east-end thrifters.
-The storefront is clean and welcoming, a surefire bonus for anyone looking to avoid the common crowded, unkempt used clothing store feel.
-All items are donated by the community and any revenue made is invested right back into the local community by St. John's Compassionate Mission.
+Despite its small exterior, St. John's Thrift Store on the Danforth has a healthy selection of clothing, housewares, collectibles, and other goodies for Toronto's east-end thrifters.
+Any revenue made is invested right back into the local community by St. John's Compassionate Mission.

 National Thrift's second-hand chain location on Kingston Road in Scarborough offers one of those day-long thrift-hunting excursions that is well-worth the time.
-The big-box store has more than enough stock to choose from in the clothing department, boasting a huge selection of cleanly racked, slightly used items for a fraction of their original cost.
+The big-box store has more than enough stock to choose from in the clothing department.

 By name alone, The St. Vincent de Paul's Store and Warehouse location in Etobicoke implies a massive amount of used goods.
-It's a whole warehouse stocked with racks upon racks of donated clothes and a ton of 1970s style furniture.
-Items are a mix of higher end clothing and everyday wear, and customers rave about how well-organized and accessible the staff has made their stock.
+It's stocked with racks upon racks of donated clothes and a ton of 1970s style furniture.
+It's well-organized and a good mix of everyday day wear.

 Thrift Town's biggest selling point is its super affordable furniture and mattresses.
 Although the mattresses are - thankfully - not used, they are sold amongst a vast selection of used and factory-reject furniture that customers claim to be long-lasting and reliable investments.
 The store also stocks a great selection of used clothing for people of all ages.

 Parkdale's Hidden Thrifty Store is the brainchild of Aya Oryem, a former Goodwill employee who knows how to get the best (and most affordable) thrift store finds.
-That's why she opened Hidden Thrifty Store, located on Roncesvalles north of Queen St. (its original location on Gerrard St., called Kiden Thrifty, went down in an electrical fire last year).
-Hidden Thrifty is full of inexpensive second-hand treasures, some found by Oryem, and others, donated.
-Customers go back for the interesting selection of accessories and variety of clothing that only a very skilled used clothing shopper like Oryem can get their hands on.
+That's why she opened Hidden Thrifty Store, located on Roncesvalles north of Queen St. full of inexpensive second-hand treasures.

 This Upper Beach thrift location is the only one of its kind and operates with the young Toronto family in mind.
-Its quaint storefront offers a sweet selection of children's books, clothing, and toys, as well as other family-friendly products like household items and kitchenware.
-The store is run primarily by volunteers and is part of the Pegasus Community Project, a Canadian charity that services adults with special needs.
+Its quaint storefront offers a sweet selection of children's books, clothing, and toys, household items and kitchenware.
+The store is run primarily by volunteers and is part of the Pegasus Community Project.

 Join the conversation Load comments